Adaptive sort: Examples

-The performance of this algorithm can be described in terms of the number of inversions in the input, and then $T(n)$ will be roughly equal to $I(A) + (n - 1)$, where $I(A)$ is the number of Inversions.
-Using this measure of presortedness – being relative to the number of inversions – Straight Insertion Sort takes less time to sort the closer it is to being sorted.
+The performance of this algorithm can be described in terms of the number of inversions in the input, and then $T(n)$ will be roughly equal to $I(A) + (n - 1)$, where $I(A)$ is the number of inversions.
+Using this measure of presortedness – being relative to the number of inversions – insertion sort takes less time to sort the closer the array of data is to being sorted.

 Other examples of adaptive sorting algorithms are adaptive heap sort, adaptive merge sort, patience sort, Shellsort, smoothsort, splaysort, Timsort, and Cartesian tree sorting.